dkappe/dkappe.github.io/_posts/2018-06-12-2-the-way-forward.md

 ### A brief history of Leela Chess Zero

 With the advent of Alpha Go Zero, the hunt was on to reproduce Deepmind's results.
-Leela Zero was a project to develop a Go playing engine with a Neural Network directing a MCTS.
+Leela Zero was a project to develop a Go playing engine with a Neural Network (NN) directing a Monte Carlo Tree Search (MCTS) algorithm.
 To make up for a lack of resources, a distributed effort was launched.
 The publication of the Alpha Zero paper for chess and shogi prompted a similar effort for chess.

-Leela Chess Zero is an adaptation of Leela Zero to chess, using Stockfish's position representation and move generation.
+Leela Chess Zero (LCZ) is an adaptation of Leela Zero to chess, using Stockfish's position representation and move generation.

 ### Bugs and self play